john-m-mckenna/john-m-mckenna/Production Modules.md

 - All modules listed here are essential for production operation of Travelport Insights.
 - These modules have been validated for production use and security compliance.
 - Modules not listed here (those marked as [D] Development or [O] Optional in the full categorization) are not required for core production functionality.
-- All listed production modules have reached 100% completion status or have minimal remaining work clearly identified.
+- **All listed production modules have now reached 100% completion status.**
 - The modules' organization follows the standard Python package structure to ensure maintainability and clear dependencies.
+- Recent completions include the maintenance tools `daily_maintenance.py` and `run_daily.py`, bringing the maintenance subsystem to full production readiness.

 ## Connection to Deployment Pipeline